top of page

 Is bone marrow aspirate or adipose tissue stem cell injection for everyone?

 No. I have seen many athletes and patients come from other locations treated with stem cell therapy, prolotherapy, ozone, prolozone, and/or PRP when they should not have been treated with these often expensive out of pocket treatments.
-Dr. Silberman has treated failures from the "Kobe" Clinic in Germany where stem cells are cultured outside of the body, patients seen at the Hospital for Special Surgery (HSS), and patients from the Cleveland Clinic.
+Dr. Silberman has treated failures from the "Kobe" Clinic in Germany where stem cells are cultured outside of the body, patients treated in Columbia, Panama, and Mexico, patients seen at the Hospital for Special Surgery (HSS), and patients from the Cleveland Clinic.
 Nobody is bigger than medicine so don't be fooled by regenerative institutes and stem cell centers.
 Be wary of testimonials, as they do not constitute science.

 Studies: